kabisa/theguild.nl/drafts/deploy-spring-boot-app-in-15-minutes/deploy-spring-boot-app-in-15-minutes.md

 $ cd dokku-boot-demo
 ```

-Dokku uses a Heroku-style `git push to deploy` model, so we'll need to add a Git remote to our repo to point to Dokku's Git repo.
+Dokku uses a `Git push to deploy` model, meaning that you push your app sources into Dokku using Git.
+To deploy you simply add a `git remote` to your repository pointing to Dokku and `git push` every time you want to deploy your latest changes.

+Execute the following command in your shell.
 Replace `dokku.example.org` with your actual Dokku hostname.

 ```sh
 $ git remote add dokku dokku@dokku.example.org:my-app